tuzumkuru/notion-imdb-movielist-update/Readme.md

 The script will search the database for missing director and duration properties and when found will try to find the movie from the IMDB database using Cinemagoers.
 If IMDB URL is provided it will look through the Movie ID and find an exact result if the URL is correct.
 If not provided, it will search IMDB with the name provided and check for the exact name match.
 So providing name may give wrong results.

+You can create recurring tasks to run the script in a determined interval.

 ## Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+## Future Work

+The script would be better if it is triggered through a new entry event from Notion.

+Creating a docker image would make the script easier to use.

+Will test the script and make it work on different architectures and OSs.

 ## Acknowledgments

 This readme file is created using a template from https://www.makeareadme.com

-Thanks to @ramnes Notion Python SDK (https://github.com/ramnes/notion-sdk-py)
+Thanks to @ramnes for Notion Python SDK (https://github.com/ramnes/notion-sdk-py)

+Thanks to the Cinemagoer team (https://github.com/cinemagoer)

 Thanks to Notion and IMDB